project-mandolin/mandolin/src/main/paradox/installation/installation.md

     > sbt "project mandolin-core" assembly

-This is helpful one is training only Mandolin's built-in  multi-layer perceptron or linear models and Apache Spark nor XGBoost or MXNet are not needed.
+This is helpful if one is using only Mandolin's built-in  multi-layer perceptron or linear models and Apache Spark nor XGBoost or MXNet are not needed.

 ## Building with MXNet and XGBoost